Forestry Degree: Forest Operations Management Option

 To achieve program goals, the curriculum includes a traditional forestry foundation with courses in forest biology, economics, management and operations.
 Prescribed requirements for the Business Minor enhance students’ skills in accounting, finance, business law, and organizational behavior.
 The curriculum includes a business elective that can be applied to a marketing class, which completes the typical set of required courses needed to apply for admission into an MBA degree program, or to take a family business management course for those interested in managing a family business after graduation.

-The FOM degree program concludes with two quarter-long capstone courses in which students apply their forestry and business knowledge to solve a large integrated forest operations problem.
+Forestry, Forest Operations Management Option concludes with two quarter-long capstone courses in which students apply their forestry and business knowledge to solve a large integrated forest operations problem.